robric/wiki-contrail-controller/Database-management-tool-to-check-and-fix-inconsistencies..md

 # Introduction:

-Database management tool to check, heal and clean inconsistent entries.
+Database management tool to check, heal and clean inconsistent DB entries.
+Tool supports checking, healing and cleaning various DB inconsistencies as positional argument.
+All the positional arguments starts are prefixed with check, heal and clean for checking, healing and cleaning DB inconsistencies respectively.

+* To check all supported inconsistency `db_check` positional argument is used.
+* To heal all supported inconsistency `db_heal` positional argument is used.
+* To clean all supported inconsistency `db_clean` positional argument is used.

 # Help and Usage: